 - The variable values are populated with data in the correct format (e.g. string vs. text vs. date)

 Validating your implementation can be very tedious and prone to human error, in which case automation will be your best friend.
 ObservePoint’s Rules feature enables you to run tests against an audit to verify Google Analytics is tracking as intended.

 8. Possible Data Leakage

 As you audit for Google Analytics data collection, you will likely uncover additional, unauthorized tracking technologies on your site.
-If an unauthorized technology is sending sensitive data to third parties, that’s a red flag you need to address immediately.
+If an unauthorized technology is sending sensitive data to third parties or to an unauthorized location, that’s a red flag you need to address immediately.

 Internal Data Quality Audit